zhouzhongyuan/blog/contents/articles/traceur-gulp-browserify-es6/index.md

 In the ES6 world, this all works just fine and as you'd expect.
 Traceur, however, does not quite turn this into a CommonJS module in the way I wanted.

-Traceur will define the exports from above as
+Traceur will define the export from above as

 ```javascript
 Object.defineProperties(exports, {